awslabs/mountpoint-s3/doc/SEMANTICS.md

 However, a new file can only be written to sequentially and by one writer at a time.
 New files that are being written are not available for reading until the writing application closes the file and Mountpoint finishes uploading it to S3.
 If you have multiple Mountpoint mounts for the same bucket, on the same or different hosts, there is no coordination between writes to the same object.
 Your application should not write to the same object from multiple instances at the same time.
+If you use multiple instances for writing the same key (or another client modifies the Object while the file is open for writing), be aware that Mountpoint currently uses Multipart Uploads (MPU) that are created after the file is opened to upload the data to S3.

 By default, Mountpoint ensures that new file uploads to a single key are atomic.
 As soon as an upload completes, other clients are able to see the new key and the entire content of the object.
 If the `--incremental-upload` flag is set, however, Mountpoint may issue multiple separate uploads during file writes to append data to the object.
 After each upload, the appended object in your S3 bucket will be visible to other clients.